andrewharvey/geojson-polygon-labels/README.md

 # geojson-polygon-labels

-* Command line tool to generate point labels from GeoJSON polygons.
+Command line tool to generate point labels from GeoJSON polygons.

+Features include:

+ * Accepts input/writes ouput as a GeoJSON FeatureCollection or a sequence of line delimetered GeoJSON Features from/to a file or stdin/stdout.
  * Point and Line features present in the input are ignored.
  * Supports GeometryCollections and MultiPolygons with options to label each part, only the largest part, or treat all parts as one.
  * Label placement algorithms are [polylabel](https://github.com/mapbox/polylabel) *pole of inaccessibility*, [centroid](http://turfjs.org/docs/#centroid) and [center of mass](http://turfjs.org/docs/#centerOfMass).
  * Source feature properties are retained.
  * Optionally adds an `_area` property (in m²)
  * Optionally adds a `_bbox` property (`[west, south, east, north]`)
  * Optionally adds a `tippecanoe` minzoom to each label

 ## Install